jdlich/download-squarespace-images/README.md

     $ bundle install

-Run script via Rake (where `BLOG_URL` is the absolute URL to your Squarespace site):
+Run script via Rake (where `BLOG_URL` is the absolute URL to your Squarespace blog, which is not necessarily your home page):

     $ rake download_images[BLOG_URL]